 Along with dietary intervention, the importance of physical activity in health and the management of overweight and obesity is well-known.
-However, physicians may be stumped as to how to give specific advice on physical activity.29 A systematic way to advise on physical activity will be to consider it as a 'prescription'.
-Much like how a medication is prescribed in terms of type, route, dose and frequency, physical activity can be prescribed using the FITT principle: Frequency, Intensity, Time (Duration) and Type.
+However, physicians may be stumped as to how to give specific advice on physical activity.29 A systematic way to advise on physical activity would be to consider it as a "prescription".
+Much like how medication is prescribed in terms of type, route, dose, and frequency, physical activity can be prescribed using the FITT principle: Frequency, Intensity, Time (Duration), and Type.
 Individuals should also be advised to reduce their sedentary behaviour regardless of their physical activity levels.

-It is important to know the individual's current physical activity level to prescribe physical activity.
-This can provide a glimpse of the individual's health status and has been advocated as a 'vital sign'.30 By asking the average number of days per week of moderate- to vigorous-intensity physical activity that one engages in and the average time spent per day, one can estimate the individual's level of physical activity.
-Further specific questions can ascertain if the individual has issues with physical activity, and modifications are made as necessary.
+To be able to prescribe physical activity, it is important to know the individual's current physical activity level.
+This can provide a glimpse of the individual's health status, and has been advocated as a "vital sign".30 By enquiring about the average number of days per week of moderate- to vigorous-intensity physical activity that one engages in, as well as the average time spent per day, one can estimate the level of physical activity of the individual.
+Further specific questions can ascertain if the individual has issues with any physical activity, and modifications can be made as necessary.

-Although hitting recommended levels of physical activity has shown to be optimal in terms of health benefits, it is important to start low and go slow, especially for individuals who have not been physically active beforehand.
+Although hitting recommended levels of physical activity has shown to be optimal in terms of health benefits, it is important to "start low and go slow", especially for individuals who have not been physically active beforehand.
 Trying to achieve recommended physical activity volumes too rapidly may result in musculoskeletal injuries or even cardiovascular issues.
 Some activity is always better than none, and the intensity or duration of each physical activity should be targeted at the individual's current health status, with regular review and gradual progression.

-Case study
+Case Study

-You have just diagnosed Mr A, a 30-year-old male, with diabetes mellitus after doing a routine health screen, advising him on lifestyle measures, and starting him on metformin.
+You have just diagnosed Mr A, a 30-year-old male, with diabetes mellitus after doing a routine health screen, and are advising him on lifestyle measures, as well as starting him on metformin.
 Mr A is a non-smoker, non-drinker, and has no other medical problems of note.
-He has not been active since completing his National Service almost ten years ago.
-His height is 1.69m, and his weight 90kg, with his BMI at 31.5, putting him in the obese range.
-His weight has been steadily increasing over the years, and he has tried jogging to lose weight but experiences bilateral knee pain on jogging more than 20 minutes, which worsens if he tries to jog more frequently than twice a week.
+He has not been active since completing his National Service almost 10 years ago.
+His height is 1.69 m, and his weight 90 kg, with his BMI at 31.5, putting him in the obese range.
+His weight has been steadily increasing over the past few years, and he has tried jogging to lose weight but experiences bilateral knee pain on jogging more than 20 minutes, which worsens if he tries to jog more frequently than twice a week.